 It started on one fine evening in the beginning of time; when the clock stood still for a moment and it occurred to me that this was THE one.
 He ticked every box (at least then) and it was clear in my head that this was the ‘IT’.

 Over the next many months, I talked to him all day long; and spoke about him at every available opportunity- accorded and un-accorded alike.
 I am fine became a response of old and I quickly picked to… ‘The going is great, I am so in love and by the way I am also getting married soon🥰’.
-Depending on my own judgement of how much time you had for our chat, I would happily reintroduce myself as a pro bono advisor regarding the doctrine of ‘one true love’ and ‘good men still exist’ and ‘chivalry is not dead’.
+Depending on my own judgement of how much time you had for our chat, I would happily tell you about where it all started in the beginning of the end of my throne as the self-appointed ambassador of the “Men are trash” campaign.
+I would reintroduce myself as a pro bono advisor regarding the doctrine of ‘one true love’ and ‘good men still exist’ and ‘chivalry is not dead’.
 I stayed besotted, nice and doting on this Man who was showing me love and care in a way that I never thought I was deserving of; just a girl so gleefully optimistic of the promise of an unending love.
 Still.

-Please go back and see the four words before I inserted, in brackets *at least then * in paragraph one above.
+Please go back and see the five words before I inserted, in brackets *at least then * in paragraph one above.

 Does he still tick every box?
 Absolutely!
 But over and above that, he also came with some extras/accessories which, not few a times, rile me to the last bone.
 This compact set of flaws that I had not subscribed to.
 Hold that thought!